oogles/django-project-base/README.rst

 This file contains configuration options for ``flake8``, ``isort``, and ``coverage.py``, when those tools are run from the project directory.

 The ``[coverage:run]`` section needs modifying to specify the subdirectory to include in the test coverage analysis.
 E.g. the subdirectory containing the Django app being developed.
-It also contains an omission for the ``env.py`` file written by the ``vagrant-django`` provisioning process.
-The path to this file also needs modifying, but can be removed entirely if not using the ``vagrant-django`` provisioning process.
+It also contains some omissions for common files in this subdirectory that are not necessary to analyse for test coverage, the paths to which also needs modifying (or removing, if your project does not include them).

 For more configuration options, see: